-If the frame header of the compressed data does not contain the content size max_output_size must be specified or ZstdError will be raised.
-An allocation of size max_output_size will be performed and an attempt will be made to perform decompression into that buffer.
+If the frame header of the compressed data does not contain the content size, max\output\size must be specified or ZstdError will be raised.
+An allocation of size max\output\size will be performed and an attempt will be made to perform decompression into that buffer.
 If the buffer is too small or cannot be allocated, ZstdError will be raised.
 The buffer will be resized if it is too large.

 Uncompressed data could be much larger than compressed data.
 As a result, calling this function could result in a very large memory allocation being performed to hold the uncompressed data.
 This could potentially result in MemoryError or system memory swapping.
-Therefore it is highly recommended to use a streaming decompression method instead of this one.
+If you don't need the full output data in a single contiguous array in memory, consider using streaming decompression for more resilient memory behavior.